mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 10. To monitor the Argon, run the command "particle serial monitor" from the command line interface.

 11. Test your system by changing your lighting and monitoring the numeric light levels on the command line interface.
-A value near 0 would signal no light and a value of 1000 or so would mean the photo resistor is near a light bulb.
+A value near 0 would signal no light and a value of 1000 or so would mean the phototransistor is near a light bulb.

-12. We are reading the light values every second and the values are available to the serial monitor.
+12. We are reading the light values every 5 seconds and the values are available to the serial monitor.
 Next, we would like to transmit these values to Node-RED every 5 seconds.
 We will use standard HTTP and JSON messages to do so.

 13. Using the "Particle Libraries" icon (on the far left just above the question mark), add the httpclient library and include it in the LightMonitor project.
 Your code should now include the C++ statement:
 ```